There are places I remember

 David committed adultery with Bathsheba.Their first child died, but their second son, the son of a marriage that began with adultery, was Solomon, one of Israel’s greatest kings.
-Excessive regret is an insult to God?s sovereignty, because by it we are saying that our sins are too hard for God to turn to good.
+Excessive regret is an insult to God’s sovereignty, because by it we are saying that our sins are too hard for God to turn to good.
 So instead of dwelling on your regrets, praise God for his mighty power to work all things for good.

-Thirdly, forget the past and press on
+Thirdly, don’t dwell on the past but press on

 …one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus (Philippians 3:13-14).

 Like I said above, if anyone could have looked back with regret, it was Paul, for he had hated Christ and persecuted the church.
 Yet he constantly put the past behind and looked to Christ.
 Constantly looking back with regret will not change anything.
 Don’t dwell on the past, unless it motivates you to change in the present.
 Press on toward the goal for the prize of the upward call in Christ Jesus.

 In The Screwtape Letters by C.S.
 Lewis, a master demon advises his pupil to preoccupy his “temptee” either with the past or the future, but never the present.
 Satan would have us live in sadness for the past or fear and anxiety about the future – anything but focusing on Christ and his will for us today.
 The past is gone and most of our worries about the future won’t happen, so focus on knowing, loving and obeying Jesus now.